Medical Insurance

 • Asuris Northwest Health

-If you have a plan not listed above, please contact your insurer before your appointment to confirm benefits (see below).
+If you have a plan not listed above, please contact your insurer before your appointment to ask if you need proof of medical necessity. (see below).

 What is a referral?

-• a diagnosis that massage therapists are authorized to treat, typically as a musculoskeletal condition identified with a CPT diagnosis code beginning with M (e.g., "M25.551 - pain in right hip").
+• a diagnosis that massage therapists are authorized to treat, typically as a musculoskeletal condition identified with a ICD-10 diagnosis code beginning with M (e.g., "M25.551 - pain in right hip").

 • the prescribed number of treatment sessions and/or a designated time frame for the referral's validity.
 For example, it might specify "6 sessions of 60-90 minutes, valid for 6 months" or "twice weekly for 8 weeks."